The Pool Chalets

 Situated in a lovely private garden, overlooking the swimming pool.
 But separated from the main house, by a path and enclosed fence.

-The brick built studio apartment is complete with kitchen (complete with small fridge/freezer, full oven and double hotplate - not shown as just put in), shower room, double sofa bed and Sky TV (Free Channels), and Dedicated Broadband
+The brick built studio apartment is complete with kitchen (with small fridge/freezer, full oven and double hotplate), shower room/toilet, double sofa bed, TV/DVD with Sky TV (Free Channels), and Broadband

-For security purposes, no children under the age of 10 years old please, as the Pool Chalets are next to the swimming pool.
-Also, all children and teenagers need to be swimmers.
+IMPORTANT TO NOTE: As the accommodation is situated next to the swimming pool, for security purposes, no children under the age of 11 years old please, as the Pool Chalets are next to the swimming pool.

 Rental Prices include Tax de Sejour (French Tourist Tax)